Free YouTube Optimization Tool

 0 chars

-The safest place for the hook is inside the first 46-52 characters, because that is where suggested and mobile previews often cut.
+YouTube allows up to 100 characters, but the safest place for the hook is inside the first 46-52 because suggested and mobile previews often cut there.

 Impact Score